parrt/msds501/notes/functions.md

 * Use accumulator to count the values<br>
 * If the count is 0, the average is 0 else compute the average as the sum divided by the count

-The sequence is identical in all of the examples we've done so far; the only change is the list of numbers to which we apply the sequence.
+The sequence is identical in all of the examples we've done so far; the only change is the list of numbers to which we apply the operations.
 With some experience, we've learned to repeat that sequence every time we need to compute the average.
+It's exactly like learning to spit out the words for "*where is the subway?*" in a foreign language.

 Now, let's bake that experience into a single entity, called a **function** or **procedure** or **method**, that formalizes the notion of reusing a sequence of operations.
 For convenience, we're going to refer to this sequence by name, such as "*average*."
 Then, we can say things like invoke "*average of unit prices*" or "*average of rainfall*" to apply the sequence of operations to a specific list.
 For example, the processing steps for [rainfall average](images/rainfall-average-plan.png) could be rewritten more simply as: